We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 • Accessing daily, weekly and monthly calendar views with Premium and Enterprise plans

-Trello could be a good fit for your agency if you work alone and prefer a more hands-on CRM.
+Trello could be a good fit for your agency if you work alone and prefer a more manual CRM.

 4. Notion: best for client-facing portals